lohkokwee/CS441/README.md

 This example aims to emulate BGP announcements by showing how through announcing new connections, we are able to expand the network to reach otherwise unreachable IP addresses.

 ### 3.2 BGP Withdrawals
+To observe BGP withdrawal announcements, we begin from the setup above (in 3.1 BGP Announcements).

+1. Kill Router Interface 1's terminal by entering the command `$ q`.
+You should observe an announcement being propagated throughout the terminals.
+Inspecting the different terminals with `$ ip route` allows us to observe that the routes to Router Interface 1 with perfix `0x1` have been removed.

+    ```
+        # Router Interface 2

+        ip route
+        Displaying IP routing tables with connected network interfaces (IP Prefix:Connected Prefixes)...
+        {
+        "0x4": [
+            "(0x5, 1)"
+        ]
+        }
+    ```

+    ```
+        # Router Interface 4

+        ip route
+        Displaying IP routing tables with connected network interfaces (IP Prefix:Connected Prefixes)...
+        {
+        "0x2": [],
+        "0x5": []
+        }
+    ```

+    ```
+        #  VPN Server

+        ip route
+        Displaying IP routing tables with connected network interfaces (IP Prefix:Connected Prefixes)...
+        {
+        "0x4": [
+            "(0x2, 1)",
+        ]
+        }
+    ```

+2. To further illustrate the BGP withdrawal announcement, we can kill Router Interface 4's terminal with command `$ q`, the interface connecting Router Interface 2 with prefix `0x2` to VPN Server with prefix `0x5`.

+    ```
+        # Router Interface 2 (0x2)

+        ip route
+        Displaying IP routing tables with connected network interfaces (IP Prefix:Connected Prefixes)...
+        {}
+    ```
+    ```
+        #  VPN Server (0x5)

+        ip route
+        Displaying IP routing tables with connected network interfaces (IP Prefix:Connected Prefixes)...
+        {}
+    ```
+    As the intermediary "hop" between the Router Interface 2 and VPN Server has been terminated, we will no longer be able to router IP packets to either servers through each other.

+This example demonstrates how routes can be removed through BGP withdrawal announcements to prevent IP packets from going down paths with interfaces that no longer exist.